University of New Hampshire College of Professional Studies Online

 Top Programs

 The fields University of New Hampshire College of Professional Studies Online awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Top Careers

-Where these majors tend to lead — common career paths for University of New Hampshire College of Professional Studies Online's most popular programs, with median pay and projected growth.
+Where these majors tend to lead — common career paths for University of New Hampshire College of Professional Studies Online's most popular programs, ranked by median pay with our proprietary scorecard insights.

 Frequently Asked Questions

 As a public institution in Manchester, New Hampshire, University of New Hampshire College of Professional Studies Online enrolls students across a range of programs.
-The school reports a graduation rate of roughly 22%.
+The graduation rate is roughly 22%.

-Ten years out, alumni of University of New Hampshire College of Professional Studies Online earn a median of $66,479, roughly in line with national averages for graduates.
+Ten years out, alumni of University of New Hampshire College of Professional Studies Online earn a median of $66,479, roughly in line with the national average for college graduates.

 Similar Schools